retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

     It's clear now that within a session the users walk from ``product1`` to ``cart`` event in less than 3 minutes.

-    For frequently occurring events we might be interested in aggregation some values over sessions.
+    For frequently occurring events we might be interested in aggregation some values over sessions or users.
 For example, transition ``main -> catalog`` is quite frequent.
-So it might be reasonable to consider all the timedeltas between ``main`` and ``catalog`` events within each session, then calculate mean or median of these timedeltas over each session, and then visualize the distribution of these mean/median values.
+Some users do these transitions quickly, some of them not.
+It might be reasonable to aggregate the timedeltas over each user path firstly (therefore, we get one value per one user at this step), and then visualize the distribution of these aggregated values.
 This can be done by passing an additional argument ``aggregation='mean'`` or ``aggregation='median'``.

     .. code-block:: python